Irish government loses lawmaker over abortion vote

-DUBLIN The Irish government suffered an embarrassing setback on Tuesday when one of its lawmakers quit after voting in favour of an opposition bill to allow the abortion of unviable pregnancies.
+DUBLIN The Irish government suffered an embarrassing setback on Tuesday when one of its lawmakers quit after voting in favor of an opposition bill to allow the abortion of unviable pregnancies.

-Ferris' decision could also raise tensions between Kenny's centre-right Fine Gael and its junior coalition partner, centre-left Labour, which is traditionally more supportive of abortion.
+Ferris' decision could also raise tensions between Kenny's centre-right Fine Gael and its junior coalition partner, centre-left Labor, which is traditionally more supportive of abortion.

-Under parliamentary rules, Ferris is automatically expelled from the Labour Party's parliamentary group by voting against the government and will now sit as an independent member in the assembly.
+Under parliamentary rules, Ferris is automatically expelled from the Labor Party's parliamentary group by voting against the government and will now sit as an independent member in the assembly.

-Tuesday's bill, which opposition lawmaker Clare Daly said would end the "cruel and inhumane" practise of pregnant women having to travel to Britain for abortions, was defeated by 104 votes to 20.
+Tuesday's bill, which opposition lawmaker Clare Daly said would end the "cruel and inhumane" practice of pregnant women having to travel to Britain for abortions, was defeated by 104 votes to 20.

 The government has said it will only consider addressing the issue of fatal foetal abnormalities after the next election.
 It ordered its deputies to vote against the bill because it believed it to be unconstitutional.